 We at myGaru take our promise of an ultra-secured and transparent ecosystem very seriously.
 Therefore, we do not let any application gather your data.
 We achieve this by anonymizing any data extracted from your devices to make tracing information back to you impossible.
 This means that advertisers only deal with information through myGaru’s interface without directly gathering any user info.

 2. It is ensured that users get truly personalised ads.

 Inside the myGaru app, you can go to the preferences section and go through surveys to set what you would like to share anonymously according to your personality.
-And since we understand that human behavior is dynamic, we let you have the option of updating your preferences whenever your interests update.
+And since we understand that human behavior is dynamic, we let you have the option of updating your preferences whenever your interests change.

-If you feel helpless with the whole seemingly uncontrollable digital advertisement scenario and think that there is no way out of it, rest assured, for myGaru has your back.
+If you feel helpless with the whole seemingly uncontrollable digital advertisement scenario and think that there is no way out of it, rest assured, myGaru has your back.

 With its uniquely constructed architecture, myGaru places the power of managing the ads you interact with right in your hands.